pdlipman/sitev3/assets/content/philip-lipman-resume-07oct2017.md

 - Designed and implemented buyers premium, flat, and consignment fee calculation and invoicing systems to help clients track and charge buyers and sellers on their auction sites.
-- Designed and implemented item watch notification system using Frozen Mountain Websync (WebSockets) to help buyers track bids and time left, updating the buyer dashboard and optionally sending email notifications.
-Designed and implemented real time pricing system using a messaging server to push updates to subscribers, reducing traffic on our network.
+- Designed and implemented real time item watch notification and pricing system using a messaging server to push updates to subscribers, reducing traffic on our network.
 ##### Education
 Bachelor of Science (B.S.), Software Engineering<br />
 Vermont Technical College - Randolph, VT